ISSTA25Paper/SlsDetector/README.md

 ## Evaluation Dataset

-We construct this evalution dataset including configuration files without errors, configuration files with real-world errors, and configuration files with injected errors.
+We construct this evalution dataset (in the directory "EvaluationDateset") including configuration files without errors, configuration files with real-world errors, and configuration files with injected errors.

 - The directory "configurations without errors" contains 52 correct configuration files, where 26 (naming from case 1 to case 26) are used to evaluate error-free configurations, while the remaining 26  (naming from case 27 to case 52) are reserved for generating configurations with injected errors.
     - The detailed information of these configuration files are described in the file "correct configurations.xlsx".